samanthacameron/Capstone/README.md

 # Capstone

-To Run:
+Before Running:

--Update IP Address in main function of student.py, admin.py, and teacher.py.
+Update IP Address in main function of student.py, admin.py, and teacher.py.
--Update AWS credentials in teacher.py and student.py.
+Update AWS credentials in teacher.py and student.py.
--Update MySQL credentials in database.py
+Update MySQL credentials in database.py

 Run with: